vwkd/code-web/Languages/CSS/2 Box Model.md

 ## Introduction

-- rendering of elements in a document
+- visual representation of elements in a document
-- every element is rendered as a box, principal box
+- every element is represented as a box
 - document tree is transformed into box tree
+- box layout defines how box tree is rendered
-- style of box is taken from CSS properties of element
+- style of box is taken from properties of element
-- additional helper boxes are generated for some elements, will only look at principal box here
+- (additional helper boxes may be generated, will only look at principal box of element here)